Code-Institute-Submissions/Cuisine/README.md

 * Clicked on the "Edit" button to the right of the recipe card
 * Redirected to the "Edit a recipe" page (editrecipes.html)
 * Form is prepopulated with the chosen recipe's information.
-* Editted each field by adding 123 to the beginning of the input (where possible)
+* Edited each field by adding 123 to the beginning of the input (where possible)
 * Then clicked the "Submit Changes" button
 * Redirected to the search recipes page, which displayed our edited recipe.